FilterList/PlatformFiltersForQOL/README.md

 # Platform Filters For Cosmetic QOL

-Filters FleshTubers that misuse the VTuber tag on Twitch for uBlockOrigin
+Filters and changes platform served content and layout for uBlockOrigin

 ## How to use